simple-icons/simple-icons/DISCLAIMER.md

 ## Removal of Brands

-Should a brand wish for their icon to be removed from the package, please submit an issue on the [GitHub repository] explaining your affiliation with the company, and reasons for removal.
+Should a brand wish for their icon to be removed from the package, please [submit an issue] on [the Simple Icons GitHub repository] explaining your affiliation with the company, and reasons for removal.
 We generally remove icons that no longer [meet our criteria](https://github.com/simple-icons/simple-icons/blob/develop/CONTRIBUTING.md#requesting-an-icon) twice a year in our major releases - but can occasionally make exceptions for immediate removal of brands.

 Urgent requests for removal can be made by contacting `removals at simpleicons dot org`.